boyplus/web-app-security/Week4/Week04.md

 1. [Watch and answer] (3 pts)

-   Based on lecture videos try to explain the terms serialization and deserialization used in computer science
+   - Based on lecture videos try to explain the terms serialization and deserialization used in computer science

+     Serialization is a process of converting the state of object into a byte stream that might store on file, memory, or database.
+Deserialization is a reverse of serialization which means it is a mechanism that use the byte stream to create the actual object in the particular object.
+Benifits of serialization is that we can save the state of object and can send the byte stream across the network.

+     The vulnerabilities that might be enable is when attacker manipulate the serialized object such as replace a serialized object with an object of different class.
+That means attacker can pass harmful data into application.

+     The different of serialization between programming language is the type of serialization file.
+For example, java will convert to .ser and python might convert to .picl (in case we use pickle library)

 2. [Issue report] WasDat Insecure Deserialization (7 pts)